nickdavila/LAE-ML-Classification/papers/README.md

 ## Papers directory

-This directory/folder is going to contain all the papers I have/will read to help me complete the project
+This folder is going to contain all the papers I have/will read to help me complete the project

 # Links to all the papers: